wookey-project/driver-stm32f4xx-hash/doc/about.rst

 Principles
 """"""""""

-The Hash cryptographic coprocessor provide a hardware implementation of various hash algorithm to support hash signature calculation of various content.
+The Hash cryptographic coprocessor provides a hardware implementation of various hash algorithms to support hash computation of input data, as well as HMAC variants of these algorithms.
 This device is an autonomous device, using a dedicated memory mapping.
-On STM32F4xx devices, the HASH device support the following hash algorihtms:
+On STM32F4xx devices, the HASH device support the following hash algorithms:

    * MD5
    * SHA1